andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 That's when I found that AgentCore has built-in WebSocket support.
 The browser can just connect directly to the agent.
 No middleman.

+I built WearCast to demonstrate this functionality.
+This is an AI agent that helps you pick out what to where based on the weather.
+I've found this very helpfu when packing for a trip.
+The code for this application is public and you can find the full implementation on [this GitHub repo](https://github.com/andmoredev/wearcast/).

 ## The problem with the traditional approach

 We usually build app applications as we do REST APIs